corballis/sox-wrapper-java/README.md

     }
 ```

+### Sox with Spring Framework
-Use the sox wrapper with the Spring Framework
+This is a recommendation, how to integrate the sox java wrapper with the Spring Framework

 ```

 import org.springframework.context.annotation.Bean;